-The HIGH-Res project is a collaborative programme that aims to strengthen institutional capacity for the use of health research in policy and programme decisions in Kenya, Malawi and Uganda.
-This is achieved through the design, implementation and continuous evaluation of innovative and politically responsive interventions within the Ministries of Health (MoHs) in the three countries.
+The HIGH-Res project was a collaborative programme that aimed to strengthen institutional capacity for the use of health research in policy and programme decisions in Kenya, Malawi and Uganda.
+This was achieved through the design, implementation and continuous evaluation of innovative and politically responsive interventions within the Ministries of Health (MoHs) in the three countries.

 |Where:||Kenya , Malawi , Uganda|